Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Hybrid

 **Explanation:**
-"Flexible" is incorrect.
+Flexible is incorrect.
 There is no AWS Reserved Instance type called “Flexible.”
-"Dynamic" is incorrect.
+Dynamic is incorrect.
 “Dynamic” is not an official EC2 Reserved Instance category.
-"Convertible" is correct.
+Convertible is correct.
 Convertible Reserved Instances allow you to change instance types, OS, or tenancy during the reservation period while maintaining cost benefits.
-"Standard" is correct.
+Standard is correct.
 Standard Reserved Instances provide the largest discount over On‑Demand pricing but cannot be modified significantly during the term.
-"Hybrid" is incorrect.
+Hybrid is incorrect.
 AWS does not offer a “Hybrid” Reserved Instance type.

 ---